I remember the first time I traveled to Texas. It was one of my first solo-trips anywhere and I couldn’t wait to start exploring new territories.

-- Be the first one to hear about weather-related alerts and storm warnings.
-Sign up to receive notifications from the NOAA Weather App.
+- Be the first one to hear about weather-related alerts and storm warnings from the National Weather Service.
+Sign up to receive notifications from the NOAA (National Oceanic Atmospheric Administration) Weather App.

 - The Texas Division of Emergency Management has many resources to help you in every phase of disasters, whether that is in the planning or recovery process.
 You can visit their website for more information.